 15. Ul.
 Skalini Dr. Marka Foteza

 Ul.
 Skalini Dr. Marka Foteza is the path on which you climb up to Lovrijenac Fort.
 The stairs portion is a great spot to take pictures of both Old Town Dubrovnik and the West Harbour.

 Buza bar is one of the most popular bars in Dubrovnik and for good reason, as its location is quite unique.
 It sits perched on the outside of Dubrovnik’s southern wall with great sea views.

-17. Pile Gate: it is the busiest gate of Dubrovnik Old Town and it’s situated on the western side of the old town.
+Pile Gate is the busiest gate of Dubrovnik Old Town and it’s situated on the western side of the old town.

 Dubrovnik West Harbour is a pretty popular spot because some scenes from Game of Thrones were filmed there.

-19. Buza Gate: it is the northern gate and it’s perfectly aligned with the prettiest staired alley.
+Buza Gate is the northern gate and it’s perfectly aligned with the prettiest staired alley.